 Working with the team at Interaction enables Sharita to apply her knowledge and skills to support people with disability and help them to improve their quality of life.

 Behaviour Support Practitioner / Provisional Psychologist

-Chloe – With a Bachelor of Psychology and a few years practical experience under her belt, Chloe is one of Interaction’s Provisional Psychologists, and has been with Interaction for just over a year and a half.
-In brief Chloe’s role provides support to clients with a broad range of issues including, but not limited to; cognitive processing deficits, social interpersonal issues, learning difficulties and mental health issues, issues related to ageing, behavioural issues, sensory issues and family/ parenting difficulties.
+With a Bachelor of Psychology and a few years practical experience under her belt, Chloe is one of Interaction’s Provisional Psychologists, and has been with Interaction since 2015.
+Chloe’s role provides support to clients with a broad range of issues including, but not limited to; cognitive processing deficits, social interpersonal issues, learning difficulties and mental health issues, issues related to ageing, behavioural issues, sensory issues and family/parenting difficulties.

-The fact that Chloe has a hand in enhancing the well being and quality of life for the people we support is just one of the thing she loves about her job.
+The fact that Chloe has a hand in enhancing the well being and quality of life for the people we support is just one of the things she loves about her job.

 Lauren has recently returned to Interaction after some time away from the organisation, and has worked in the disability and education sectors for almost 20 years.
 As a member of the clinical team, Lauren’s key responsibilities are providing individually tailored behaviour support, assessments and therapies to participants.
 She has a Bachelor of Management and Applied Psychology and Post Graduate Diploma in Psychology.
 With a passion for people, Lauren enjoys her role as part of Interaction’s clinical team as she is continuously challenged and learns something new every day.